-Make your list of everything your wife does during the day around the house, at work, or in the community.
+Make a list of everything Mom does during the day around the house, at work, or in the community.

 Review the list and decide what can be cut.
 Yes, a twin pregnancy will require that some activities are dropped until a post-delivery time.
 With each item, ask, “Does this absolutely have to happen each day?” and “What is the worse that can happen if this doesn’t happen?”

 Take what is left on the list and write the names of people that can help with those items.
 It may be you, it may be a neighbor, friend, family member, or help from your church group.

 Dad, when your wife is on bed rest with the twins, you must remove as many of her burdens as possible.
 Consider shouldering her responsibilities with everything she does around the house.
 You can cook.
 You can clean.
 You can take care of the older kids.
 Look around the house.
 Is there something that needs to be done?
 Do it.

 Bed rest can be boring, uncomfortable, and even miserable for Mom.
 However, there are things you can do to make the most of bed rest during your twin pregnancy.

 I hurt just watching my wife during the later stages of the twin pregnancy.
 It didn’t seem physically possible for her to be carrying two babies and still be able to function.
 Your wife will be extremely uncomfortable while on bed rest.
 Do everything you can to make her comfortable.
 Let her rest.
 Bring her what she needs.
 Massage her swollen feet.

 If your twin pregnancy has severe complications or risks, your doctor may require that you spend your bed rest in the hospital under constant monitoring.

 Hospital bed rest is no picnic.
 Help make the most of any time in the hospital by maintaining as much of a routine as possible, decorating the room (if allowed), and hanging out with friends and family visitors.

 How to Get Ready for Your Twins While on Bed Rest